How to Work for an Advertising Agency

 Getting an education in advertising doesn't just apply to college students.
 If you're serious about working in an agency, you can learn a lot by taking a course.
 This doesn't necessarily mean you have to pack up and move to your closest advertising school.

-The Internet has given so many people the opportunity to learn about advertising and what it takes to make it in the business from the comfort of their own home.
-If you're currently employed in a different field of work, consider night classes or online lessons that can be done on a flexible schedule.
+The Internet offers many opportunities to learn about advertising and what it takes to make it in the business from the comfort of their own home.
+If you're currently employed in a different field of work, consider night classes or online courses that can be done on a flexible schedule.

 Introduce Yourself to Key People

-Be sure you find out who the Creative Director is and not just address your letter: "To Whom It May Concern."
-You want to approach this person just as you would a friend so get their name and the spelling right.
-You can follow up in a few weeks with an additional letter or you can give the Creative Director a call.
-Just don't cold call them first.
-Anyone in an agency is going to be busy and especially someone in a management position who is juggling many projects at once.
+Find out the name of the Creative Director and address them specifically as opposed to using "To Whom It May Concern" in your letter.
+This is your first chance to make a good impression, so get their name and the spelling right.
+You can follow up in a few weeks with an additional letter or you can give the Creative Director a call, but don't cold call them first.
+Anyone in an agency is going to be busy, especially someone in a management position who is juggling many projects at once.

 Network, Network, Network

-This is one of those businesses that live by the rule, "it's not just what you know, it's WHO you know."
+This is one of those businesses that live by the rule, "It's not just what you know, it's who you know."
 Sometimes, all that separates two very talented people is an association with someone in the agency.
-Don't be the one left behind because you don't know the right people.
+Don't be the one left behind because you don't have a connection in the agency.